 c.
 An analysis of relevant evidence collected during the course of the investigation; d.
-A specific finding as to whether there is probable cause to believe that e.
+A specific finding as to whether there is probable cause to believe that Discrimination, Harassment, and/or Retaliation occurred with respect to each allegation in the Formal Complaint: and e.
 Any other information deemed appropriate by the District.